 First, you can wear one when cooking, cleaning or doing other housework.
 A sturdy cover-up protects your clothing from stains, whether you're in the kitchen, garage or yard.
 That's pretty simple and hasn't changed for hundreds of years.

 I wear mine because I'm a messy cook that hates getting spaghetti sauce or chocolate on my clothing.
 It saves me the trouble of getting stubborn food stains out of my favorite shirts and that makes me happy.

 But my other theory is more interesting.
 Aprons remind us of happy images of Lucy and Ethel or June Cleaver.
 They make us think of home cooking and good times.
-We're all nostalgic for so-called simpler, safer times... and imagined 50s domestic bliss.
+In this crazy 21st century we're all nostalgic for so-called simpler, safer times... and imagined 50s domestic bliss.

 Wearing a kitchen cover-up is part of your costume for your at-home performance art.
 Put one on and you're an instant “Domestic Goddess or Kitchen King”, even if you just called out for pizza.
 So whether you're Lucy in the kitchen, Ricky at the BBQ, or doing chores around the house, there's a perfect style for you.
 Try one and see if it doesn't make your next party more fun or your kitchen work more cheery.

 Nonsense... of course it is!
-They're pretty much the same today as they were 50 years ago.
+They're pretty much the same today as they were 50-100 years ago.
 But in the 1960s, your Grandma burned her bra and kissed the kitchen goodbye.
-She stuffed that "symbol of household oppression" in a drawer... and forgot about it.
+She stuffed that "symbol of household oppression" in a drawer (her apron, not her bra, lol) and forgot about it.